actswartz/ansible/LABS/11 JINJA 2 Templating.md

 {% endfor %}
 ```

-**Explanation:**

-* `{% for lb in loopbacks %}` loops through each dictionary in the list.
-* Each iteration generates an interface block with its own ID, IP, and mask.
-* Adding new interfaces = just add a new entry in the vars file.

-This is where automation shines: you define *data once* and let Jinja2 generate all the configs.
+**Information:**
+The `{% for %}` loop cycles through each dictionary in the list of loopbacks.
+Each loop iteration generates a unique configuration block for that loopback.
+If you need more interfaces, you only add new data in the variables file — the template logic stays the same.

 ---